pewpewtron/TestScript/doc/test_instructionDB.md

 `sudo sh jmeter -g ~/TestScript/result/VM_DeleteDB.csv -o ~/TestScript/result/VM_DeleteDB`

 "For generating reporting only do on local machine and do not do it on server and push it on test script repo"

-"For generating reporting only do on local machine and do not do it on server and push it on test script repo"